w4bo/AA2425-unibo-mldm/slides/04-datapreparation.md

 It plays a key role in a data analytics process and *avoids "garbage in, garbage out"*

 - *A broad range of activities*; from correcting errors to selecting the most relevant features
-    - Out-of-range values (e.g., Income: −100)
-    - Impossible data combinations (e.g., `Exam mark`: 15, `Exam result`: Passed)
+    - Out-of-range values (`Income`: −100), Impossible combinations (`Exam mark`: 15 and `Exam result`: Passed), Missing values...
-    - Missing values
-    - Inconsistent data among multiple sources
 - There are *no pre-defined rules* on the impact of pre-processing transformations
 - Data scientists *cannot easily foresee the impact of pipeline prototypes*
+    - Outline how each quality problem (reported in the earlier "Verify Data Quality" step) has been addressed

 #